harisbabic/Node/README.md

 5. Consider security, performance, and accessibility in all suggestions and implementations.

 If any aspect of a task or request conflicts with these guidelines, seek clarification before proceeding.
 Your adherence to these guidelines is essential for the project's success and for maintaining clear, consistent communication throughout our interactions.

+## Contributing
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+For any questions or concerns, please open an issue on this repository.